Conditional Coverage Diagnostics for Conformal Prediction: Experiments

-Figure~\ref{figure:exp:synthetic} visualizes the data distribution and the induced prediction sets for both strategies with test dataset of size $1,500$.
-Precise metrics values are reported in \Cref{table:synthetic:results}.
-Since only the first feature is informative, we plot $(X^1, Y)$ while ignoring the remaining features, and we also show $(X^1, h(X))$ to illustrate our estimator’s learned conditional coverage, as well as $(X^1, CovGap(X))$ to illustrate the difference between a partition-wise estimator and our estimator.
+Figure~\ref{figure:exp:synthetic} visualizes the data distribution and the induced prediction sets for both strategies with a test dataset of size $1,500$.
+Precise metric values are reported in \Cref{table:synthetic:results}.
+Since only the first feature is informative, we plot $(X^1, Y)$ while ignoring the remaining features, and we also show $(X^1, h(X))$ to illustrate our estimator’s learned conditional coverage, as well as $(X^1, \mathrm{CovGap}(X))$ to illustrate the difference between a partition-wise estimator and our estimator.
 As expected, our approach clearly identifies regions of under- and over-coverage in the first scenario, and accurately recovers a near-constant predictor equal to \( 1 - \alpha \) in the oracle setting.

 We evaluate the metrics on a test set of size $1,500$, as reported in \Cref{table:synthetic:results}.
 In the first experiment, where the predictive sets are not conditional, certain metrics fail to detect deviations from conditional coverage.
 This is the case for SSC, HSIC, and Pearson correlation as they rely solely on prediction set sizes, which are uniform across samples.
 Similarly, metrics based on feature-space clustering (FSC, CovGap) also fail to detect the coverage violation, due to the difficulty of clustering the feature space.
-The only baseline that identifies a conditional coverage failure in this case is the WSC metric.
+The only baselines that identify a conditional coverage failure in this case are the WSC and EOC metrics.

 In contrast, under the second (oracle) strategy, all prediction sets satisfy conditional coverage by construction.
 The WSC metric still reports a conditional coverage failure, with values comparable to the first example.
 This occurs because, in high-dimensional feature spaces, WSC can overemphasize local fluctuations and misidentify regions with apparent over- or under-coverage.
-Similarly, EOC detects a false conditional coverage violation by grouping extreme outputs values together.
+Similarly, EOC detects a false conditional coverage violation by grouping extreme output values together.